-- A completed Arts Awards for Creative Writers online application. - A detailed statement of intent that includes 1) a precise description of the proposed project; and 2) a description of how an award will assist with the project.
+- A signed, completed Arts Awards for Creative Writers application form. - A detailed written statement (3 pages maximum) that includes: 1) a precise description of the proposed project; and 2) a description of how an award will assist with the project.
 In this statement please respond to these questions: "Why This Project?
 Why You?
 Why Now?"